Hyundai courts brand prestige with Hermes model makeover

 "The Hyundai brand does not have a prestige perception," said Jack Trout, head of global marketing strategy firm Trout & Partners.
 "Adding Hermes and Prada to their cars doesn't solve this basic problem."

-Hyundai may be able to fix its branding issues by parceling out premium offerings in a similar fashion to what Toyota Motor Corp has done with its Lexus brand, Trout said.
+Hyundai may be able to fix its branding issues by parcelling out premium offerings in a similar fashion to what Toyota Motor Corp (7203.T) has done with its Lexus brand, Trout said.

-Japan's Nissan Motor Co Ltd and Honda Motor Co have also tried to do the same with up-market brands.
+Japan's Nissan Motor Co Ltd (7201.T) and Honda Motor Co (7267.T) have also tried to do the same with up-market brands.

 Hyundai has however, rejected this approach, saying premium brands created by mass market automakers fail to replicate the success of traditional luxury brands.